HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 Despite limitations on not being able to include headless CMSs, and for some well-known SSGs (Eleventy or Next.js detection mode), we still have a lot of data to analyze here to draw some interesting conclusions.
 The Jamstack trend is growing year over year: now more than 1% of all websites are Jamstack based.

-We know that Next.js covers more than the half of measurable Jamstack sites.
+We know that Next.js covers around 40% of measurable Jamstack sites.
 It's not only trending, but also used in 3.8% of the top 1,000 sites followed by the other popular SSGs such as Nuxt.js and Gatsby.
 These are all relatively new players just a few years in the space but they have solidified their place by good usage among top ranked sites as well.

 SSGs are used all around the world, and are not confined to those countries with the founding companies of this model are based.
 In fact it seems that some of the fastest-growing adopters of Jamstack technology, with up to 5% of sites, are those regions furthest away from the tech hubs of Silicon valley.